konstructs/konstructs.github.io/download.md

 ## OS X

 We do not have any automatic builds for OS X because we do not have the hardware to nether run or test the game.
 We have reports on successful builds on latest OS X so you should be able to build it from source, for that, follow the instructions over at [GitHub](https://github.com/konstructs/client/blob/master/BUILD.md).

+Press T when the program starts, enter `play.konstructs.org` and press enter.
+The client will then ask for a username and a password.
+A new server account will be created automatically if needed.

 # Server